jydarack/jydarack.github.io/_posts/2021-09-28-foundation-earth.md

 The conclusion falls a bit short and wraps the Foundation cycle a bit dryly, trying a bit too much to circle back with the Robot series.

 That said, time to go to the final days of the Empire.
 With Demerzel.
 Always more Demerzel.

+Though, I am starting to want to read something else.
+Especially since I have been buying more books since I decided reading the whole cycle again.